neryortez/gd_th_assigment/README.md

  - `Typescript` To write strongly typed code and facilitate catch bugs on development
  - `ts-node` To facilitate the execution of the TypeScript code.
  - `node-fetch` It helps fetching resources on the Internet.
 This way we avoid a lot of boilerplate code.

+Pros and Cons
+=
+Method Chaining
+-
+The current implementation uses the method chaining pattern to facilitate adding transformers to the CSVProcessor.

+Also, it leverages the type-checking from TypeScript to validate the types of the transformations in the chain.

+In other words, we can check if "`transformerB`" is compatible with the transformation result of "`transformerA`".
+For example if `transformerB` expects that each row contains just one element, the compiler will warns us if `transformerA` return a list of more than one element;

+Own implementation of CSV parsing
+-
+The current implementation parses the CSV string in its own.
+It is a simple implementation that relays on the transformers to provide functions like mapping and header extractions.

+Using a open source library like `csv-parser` could provide the developer with more functionality and configurations.